compositeurdigital/compositeurdigital.github.io/UX/en/release_notes/index.md

 # Release notes

 ### 2.1.12 - November 4, 2019
-- Improved Sharepoint / Teams synchronization for faster loading of universes
+- Improved Sharepoint and Teams synchronization for faster loading of universes
-- Customizable start page bacgkround
+- Customizable start page background
 - Prompt for the recipient when sending a mail with SMTP or SendGrid
 - Share the selection from the bottom bar
 - Import from camera